kubernetes/website/docs/admin/networking.md

 [Romana](https://romana.io) is an open source software defined networking (SDN) solution that lets you deploy Kubernetes without an overlay network.

+### Contiv

+[Contiv](https://github.com/contiv/netplugin) provides configurable networking (native l3 using BGP, overlay using vxlan,  classic l2, or Cisco-SDN/ACI) for various use cases.
+[Contiv](http://contiv.io) is all open sourced.

 ## Other reading

 The early design of the networking model and its rationale, and some future